GLOBAL MARKETS-Wall St rebounds, gold and bonds also higher

 By Barani Krishnan

-NEW YORK, Aug 30 U.S. stocks snapped back from Tuesday's early loss, joining safe-havens gold and bonds as investors regained their risk appetite despite fundamentally bearish news on the economy.
+NEW YORK, Aug 30 U.S. stocks snapped back from Tuesday's early steep loss, trading mixed as gold and bonds also moved higher, with investors regaining some risk appetite despite fundamentally bearish news on the economy.

 U.S. consumer confidence hit two-year lows in August and prices of single-family homes dipped in June from May as the U.S. housing market continued to crawl along at depressed levels, data showed.
 [ID:nN1E77T08F] [ID:nN9E7H701O]